mdn/content/CONTRIBUTING.md

 Feature branches are created from the `main` branch and should be named after the feature you're working on.
 This will make it easier to submit a pull request for your changes.

+> [!NOTE]
-> **Note:** Open a discussion if your changes will contain large, complex or structural changes.
+> Open a discussion if your changes will contain large, complex or structural changes.
 Ask for feedback before embarking on large tasks.

 1. When the server is running, make the changes you would like to make to one or more `index.md` files.